 On the Human Resources Fast Stream you’ll make a difference to the way the Civil Service does business by looking after our most precious resource - our people

 You will work within both strategic and operational HR, experiencing different regions, cultures and working environments.
 Assignments will include HR business partnering, organisational design and development, reward and recognition, employee relations, policy development, training analysis and design, and talent management.

-You'll have exposure to a limitless number of opportunities across different departments.
+You'll have exposure to a wide range of opportunities across different departments.
 You'll work on some fantastic projects with senior leaders at the heart of policy and operational delivery.
 You'll have the opportunity to influence policy, engage with key stakeholders and build a portfolio of skills in areas such as talent management, employee relations, engagement and building capability.

 There will be an ongoing assessment of how you are developing your skills and knowledge throughout the programme, with more in-depth assessments every 6 months.
 After 12 months, the programme will start to consider your next placement.
 The conversation at 12 months between you, your Talent Coach and line manager, alongside your development needs and personal circumstances, will inform the role you’ll be assigned to for your next placement.

-You’ll move into a different department and area of HR – usually a HR Business Partner (HRBP) role or into a policy, operational or corporate role.
+Year 2 - You’ll move into a different department and area of HR – usually a HR Business Partner (HRBP) role or into a policy, operational or corporate role.
 You may also move location.

 Up to £55k